EVATool/fae-architecture-log/_decisions/sig-devops-buildtools.md

 ## Resolution Details

 After a more extensive research, I came to the conclusion that maven as a build tool is the optimal choice for this kind of project.
-This opinion was validated by some project participants with the same opinion after a short survey.
+This opinion was validated by some project participants and external developer (research) with the same opinion after a short survey.

 ## Reasons for the resolution